hundredrabbits/Orca/README.md

 - `midi:1;2` Set Midi output device to `#1`, and input device to `#2`.
 - `udp:1234;5678` Set UDP output port to `1234`, and input port to `5678`.
 - `osc:1234` Set OSC output port to `1234`.
-- `lang:clr;default` Incrementally load language interpreters (`clr` clears the language library entirely).
+- `lang:clr;default;etc` Incrementally load language libraries (`clr` clears the language library entirely).
 Multiple languages can be combined.

+### Language

+Orca language is a "library" of operators (everything that is not a command) that together define its behavior.
+Orca has the ability to dynamically load and combine multiple operator libraries at runtime, effectively allowing you to reconfigure the language.
+For example, you may want this for playing older compositions that are no longer compatible with the current Orca, or to experiment with alternative operators without affecting mainline Orca.
+Language reconfiguration lets you tailor the language to your individual composition.

+Orca starts with a `default` library, additional libraries can be loaded and combined via the `lang` command.
+Library loading is incremental, that is, operators defined in the new library are added to runtime, replacing existing operators.
+A given library may define all operators or only some.
+To completely clear the runtime library and start with the blank slate use the `clr` library.

+You can see available libraries and their documentation [here](https://github.com/hundredrabbits/Orca/blob/master/desktop/sources/scripts/library).

 ## Base36 Table